 Establishing a Plan To Tackle Debt

-Once you have an idea of your debt relative to your expenses and income, it’s time to determine the best strategy to pay off your debt.
+Once you have an idea of how much you can spend beyond the minimum on credit card repayment, you’ll want to come up with a strategy to pay off your debt.
 There is no one-size-fits-all plan for credit card debt elimination, so it is important to consider what type of payoff plan will work best for your specific circumstances.

 One popular debt elimination plan is called the snowball method.
 It’s called this because much like building a snowball, you start with your smallest debt, and then roll on to the next highest debt, and so on.

 So for example, if a borrower has three separate credit cards with balances of $1,000, $5,000, and $10,000, the snowball method would call for paying off the card with the $1,000 balance first by putting extra money towards that debt while paying on only the minimum balance on the cards with $5,000 and $10,000 balances.